libsabl/context-js/README.md

 import { getRepo } from '.../repo';

 function orderPizza(ctx: Context, size: int, toppings: Topping[]) : Promize<PizzaOrder> {
-  // get** pattern: Value may be null or not defined,
+  // Type is guaranteed, by value may be null or not defined,
   // so if it is important that the value is non-null then
-  // callers must add their own null checks. const user = getUser(ctx);
+  // callers must still add their own null checks. const user = getUser(ctx);
   if (user == null) throw new NotAuthenticatedError();

-  // req** pattern: Will throw error if value is null or
-  // undefined, so callers are guaranteed a non-null value const user = reqUser(ctx);

-  const sec = reqSecSvc(ctx);
+  const sec = getSecSvc(ctx);
+  if (sec == null) throw new Error('No security service');

   await sec.authorize(user, 'order-pizza');